stacksjs/ts-tokens/docs/api/barcode/CODE128.md

 # CODE128

 CODE128 is one of the most versatile barcode formats available.
 It has full support for all 128 ASCII characters while maintaining efficient number encoding.
 The format features three modes (A/B/C) and can dynamically switch between them, making it highly adaptable for various use cases.
-CODE128 is the default format in qrx when no specific format is specified.
+CODE128 is the default format in tokens when no specific format is specified.

 ## Understanding CODE128 Modes